A cancellation theorem for modules over integral group rings: Groups with Stably Free Cancellation

 \section{Groups with Stably Free Cancellation}

-We now return to the question of determining the finite groups $G$ for which $\Z[G]$ has SFC.
-By Theorem \ref{quotient closed}, this is equivalent to determining the set $\mathcal{Q}$ of all finite groups $G$ for which $\Z[G]$ fails to have SFC but such that $\Z[H]$ has SFC for all non-trivial quotients $H=G/N$.
-The classification would then be that $\Z[G]$ has SFC if and only if $G$ has no quotient in $\mathcal{Q}$.
-Note that $\mathcal{Q}$ is infinite since it contain an infinite subset\footnote{It does not contain all the groups of the form $Q_{4n}$ for $n \ge 6$ since, for example, $Q_{72} \twoheadrightarrow Q_{24}$.} of the groups $Q_{4n}$ for $n \ge 6$.
+We now return to the question of determining the finite groups $G$ for which $\Z G$ has SFC.
+By Theorem \ref{thm:quotient-closed}, this is equivalent to determining the set $\mathcal{Q}$ of all finite groups $G$ for which $\Z G$ does not have SFC but such that $\Z H$ has SFC for all non-trivial quotients $H=G/N$.
+The classification would then be that $\Z G$ has SFC if and only if $G$ has no quotient in $\mathcal{Q}$.
+Note that $\mathcal{Q}$ is infinite since it contains an infinite subset of the groups $Q_{4n}$ for $n \ge 6$, though we omit groups such as $Q_{72}$ from the list since $Q_{72} \twoheadrightarrow Q_{24}$.
 Apart from this, $\mathcal{Q}$ must also contain $Q_8 \times C_2$ but it is not yet clear how many other groups $\mathcal{Q}$ contains.

 \begin{question} Does $\mathcal{Q}$ contain only finitely many groups not of the form $Q_{4n}$ for $n \ge 6$? \end{question}